 Let's take a look at one specific example.
 One company in question was Web Knowledge LLC.
 As you can see below, the OBB gives them a “green” rating.
 Sounds good right?

 I also did a review of this company, and I gave them a score of 10/100.
-If you read the review of Web Knowledge LLC, you'll also see that there were several other complaints about this company, and even reports of threats of lawsuits aimed at customers writing negative reviews of the company.
+If you read the review of Web Knowledge LLC previously found on my site, you'll also see that there were several other complaints about this company, and even reports of threats of lawsuits aimed at customers writing negative reviews of the company.

 Does this sound like a business that deserves a “green” rating to you?